 In that fight, Lt.
 John A. McKinney was killed.
 During this engagement, Cantonment Reno provided logistical support for the army as well as rudimentary care for those wounded in battle.

 Shortly thereafter, Cantonment Reno was renamed Fort McKinney in honor of the fallen officer.
 By 1878, the simple outpost on the west bank of the Powder River lacked adequate supplies of lumber and water and was relocated to the Clear Fork of the Powder River near present-day Buffalo, Wyo.
-Shallow depressions remain in the earth where buildings once stood—the only vestiges of this former post—and serve as reminders of turbulent times on the Northern Plains more than a century ago.
+Shallow depressions remain in the earth where buildings once stood—the only vestiges of this former post—and serve as reminders of turbulent times on the Northern Plains a century and a half ago.

 - Bollinger, Gil.
 Fort McKinney 1877-1894: A Wyoming Frontier Post.
 Buffalo, Wyo.: Jim Gatchell Memorial Museum Press, 2006.